phrutis/bip39scan/README.md

 *M (million seeds per second)

-Miners to share 70% of find based on contribution.<br>
+Miners to share 50% of find based on contribution.<br>
-There are no finder rewards since this works on a group effort.
+There are no finder rewards since this works on a group effort.<br>

-Organizers 30%
+Organizers 30%<br>
+Pool 20%

 ## Run
 ### Ubuntu Client